4kul4/ListOfTask/README.md

 ## Margarita Maletskaia [@4kul4](https://www.github.com/4kul4)

+Hi!
 I have a bachelor's and master's degree from the Institute of Information Technology of the Russian Technical University MIREA in software engineering.

 The main technology stacks are Python + FastApi and now also Dart + Flutter.